skippy/query_memcached/README.markdown

 ## CHANGES for this fork

 hey folks, I changed the behavior in one major way.
 I made the memcaching of the QueryCache optional.
-You need to add _enable_memache_queryCache_ to your AcitveRecord model, like so
+You need to add _enable_memache_querycache_ to your AcitveRecord model, like so

 <code>
   class User < ActiveRecord::Base
-    enable_memache_queryCache
+    enable_memache_querycache
   end
 </code>